 - Undue Pelvic Tilting

-- Lower Back Pain (the worst complication of wearing a high heel).
+- Lower Back Pain (It is the worst complication of wearing a high heel).

 Our feet have something called as “Arches of the foot”.

-These are anatomical structures which are specially designed for shock absorption, i.e. to prevent damage to the foot while walking.
+These are anatomical structures which are specially designed for shock absorption, i.e. to prevent damage to the foot while you are walking, dancing or doing any activity that involves the use of your feet.

-When on heels, these arches lose their function, as a result of which there is no “Cushioning” i.e. no shock absorption.
-In severe cases, this might result in Flat Foot Deformity.
+When on heels, these arches lose their function, as a result of which there is no “Cushioning” that is, no shock absorption.
+In severe cases in the long run, this might result in Flat Foot Deformity.

 Another complication which is worth considering is hip and knee pain.